“The best days are the ones that start with sunshine and end with moonlight.”

 Nepal is a country of friendly people, magnificent scenery, and a variety of cultural traditions.
-Island Peak Climbing trip starts with a flight to Lukla from Kathmandu.
+The Island Peak Climbing trip starts with a flight to Lukla from Kathmandu.
 And trek towards Island Peak along the Khumbu valley heading west through Tengboche which is a very popular spot to catch magnificent views of Mt.
 Everest, Ama Dablam, and Lhotse, as well as centuries-old monasteries.
 From Lukla onwards, we shall follow an ancient route that journeys through tiny villages, across high mountain passes, and remote valleys.

 Along the way, we visit Buddhist monasteries and begin to appreciate the unique mountain culture found in the Himalayan foothills.
 Literally, in the Sherpa language, Imja Tse means “the island in a glacial sea”, which accounts for the mountain’s name.
 From Island Peak, we can see the spectacular views of the North summit of Mt.
 Ama Dablam, the wide line of Mt.
 Nuptse, and Mt.
 Lhotse, the world’s third-highest peak.
 The climb to Island Peak starts from the base camp, followed by the high camp and then the summit.

 Join the professional team of Nepal Mountain Trekkers now and discover this beautiful region of eastern Nepal.
-Simply fill the booking form and let us know about your interest in this trip.
+Simply fill out the booking form and let us know about your interest in this trip.
 You can also contact us directly by sending us an email to get more information about Island Peak Climbing.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time frame and budget limits.

 Day 1 : Arrive in Kathmandu (1,300m /4,264 ft)::

 Welcome to Nepal!
 As your flight lands in the Tribhuvan International Airport (TIA), a representative of Nepal Mountain Trekkers shall be there to greet and welcome you.
 Afterward, you shall be escorted to a private vehicle for a drive to your respective hotel rooms where you can relax and get refreshed from your flight.
 Later in the evening you may go out and stroll around the areas near your hotel.
 Stay overnight in Kathmandu.